- Producing green composite sinks and worktops by reusing offcuts and production wasteone of Delta sinks

 New Industrial Plants

-A new milling plant will be set up, which will carry out the volumetric reduction of offcuts and rejects from sinks to obtain the secondary raw material.
+A new grinding plant will be developed, which will carry out the volumetric reduction of sink scraps and waste to obtain the secondary raw material.

 A green plant will be installed, consisting of a recovery resin storage tank and reactors for convertingone the recovery resin into recovery syrup.